silenthac/todowebapp/README.md

 --------------------------------------------------------------------------Context API---------------------------------------------------

-i am storing an array(all todos) of object(id:"some unique value i take Date.now()",todomsg: todo message,iscompleted :  its boolean whether my todo completed or not) and we have four methods (1.addTodo,2.deletetodo,3.edittodo,4.completedornot)
+i am storing an array(all todos) of object(id:"some unique value i take like Date.now()",todomsg: todo message,iscompleted :  its boolean whether my todo completed or not) and we have four methods (1.addTodo,2.deletetodo,3.edittodo,4.completedornot)